 “Hey, Himari?”
 I ask.

-I pause again, pondering my next question.
+I pause, pondering my question.
 “Do you love my brother?”

 Himari stops midway through splashing her face.
 She looks surprised.
 “Yes, I love Kasper.
-Why wouldn’t I?
+Why?
 Is something wrong?” she asks, eyebrows knitting together.
 I shake my head, smiling a little.

 Himari and I walk back to our room to change.
-Hot pink tights, a pencil skirt with a blue and olive zig-zag pattern, a sleeveless fuchsia top with rectangular designs around the neckline that I tuck into the skirt, and electric blue high-tops.
-A baby pink haori with a butterfly pattern— a birthday present from Kasper and Himari— finishes off the look.
-My wavy, dark brown hair is tied up into an intricate bun— the work of Himari.
+I dress in hot pink tights, a pencil skirt, a sleeveless fuchsia top with rectangular designs around the neckline, and electric blue high-tops.
+A baby pink haori with a butterfly pattern – a birthday present from Kasper and Himari – finishes off the look.
+Himari ties my wavy, dark brown hair into an intricate bun.

 Himari is dressed in a pretty sky blue yukata with blossom print and her hair is decorated with a beautiful hair accessory from Tsubaki, her sister.
-Kasper pokes his head into the bathroom as Himari pins the last few strands of my hair into place, stepping away to look at her work.
+Kasper pokes his head into the bathroom as Himari pins the last few strands of my hair into place.

-“Ready?” he asks, hopeful but nervous.
+“Ready?” he asks.
 I sigh, looking at myself in the mirror, then at him.